K900/intel_iot/README.md

 * No footguns

 ## Current features
-* Generic board configuration format
 * GPIO input/output
 * ADC input
 * PWM output
+* I2C (only one bus on the Edison mini board)
+* Generic board configuration format

 ## Supported hardware
 * Intel Edison Arduino breakout board
+* Intel Edison mini breakout board (essentially direct GPIO control)

 ## Limitations
-* I2C / SPI support is WIP (and will probably need a C extension)
+* SPI support is WIP (and will probably need a C extension)
-* No other hardware is supported as of now (Galileo Gen1 and Edison small breakout boards possible, we don't have any other hardware)
+* No other hardware is supported as of now (Galileo Gen1 possible later, we don't have any other hardware)
-* Some things may be inadvertently hardcoded to support the Edison Arduino board only
-* Documentation doesn't exist
+* No portable API (hardware detection, etc.)

 ## Non-goals
 * Very high performance